 Your First Online Course?

 If you are just starting out thinking about developing a hyflex, hybrid, or fully online course do not hesitate to reach out to your department / school representative to DLC or the DLC Director.
 They can help you get started!

 Distance Learning Resources

 If you are going to be designing an online course or teaching an online course for the first time, you are required to participate in training for either course design or course delivery.
 If you have already participated in training through an organization such as Quality Matters or Online Learning Consortium, this will qualify for your training.
-If you have not had any training, or wish to brush-up, you can take a free, self-paced online course.
-The courses are free of charge.
+If you have not had any training, or wish to brush up, you can take a free, self-paced online course.